Richard is one of the three brothers who runs Hallidays.

 She joined the team recently at the end of February 2017.
 After a long career in banking.

-As well as regularly speaking to funeral directors, she handles Hallidays Accounts and administration along with John, Hannah and Robyn.
+As well as regularly speaking to funeral directors, she handles Hallidays Accounts and administration along with, Hannah and Ceri.

 She says: “I love speaking to our customers and showing visiting funeral directors around the business.
 “We have a great team here and there’s a huge sense of comradeship both on the factory floor and among the management team.”